- Regulatory, Healthcare Litigation

 What Amie can do for you

 Having graduated from university in 2014, Amie joined Hempsons in September 2014 as a paralegal in our regulatory department.
 She assisted solicitors in defending health care professionals facing fitness to practise proceedings and also advised dentists in respect of their remediation.
-She became a trainee solicitor in 2016 and she is due to qualify into the regulatory team in September 2018.
+She became a trainee solicitor in 2016 and qualified into the regulatory team in September 2018.
 Amie is currently in the final seat of her training contract in the employment department.
 Upon qualification she will be involved in advising health care professionals on a range of regulatory matters and will also have a clinical negligence litigation practice.

 - Postgraduate Diploma in Law (LPC) 2016